 DHCD will review and approve all UCH-TIF Zones and UCH-TIF Plans, as well as each individual UCH-TIF Agreement in order to ensure compliance with program requirements set out in the UCH-TIF statute, regulations and program guidelines.

-Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a city or town must implement a local review and approval process.
+Before submitting an application for approval of a UCH-TIF Zone and a UCH-TIF Plan to DHCD, a city or town must go through a local review and approval process.
 The steps of this process must conform to the regulatory requirements specified under 760 CMR 58.04, "Local Approval Process".
 Contact the Division of Community Services at 617-573-1400 for more information.

 Massachusetts Office of Business Development/Economic Development Incentive Prog (EDIP)